Grilled Marinated Flank Steak

 - 1 teaspoon black pepper

-Add the olive oil, honey, Kikkoman® Soy Sauce, Dijon mustard, balsamic vinegar, chopped garlic and black pepper to a gallon size zip top bag, then seal it and blend the marinade.
+- Add the olive oil, honey, Kikkoman® Soy Sauce, balsamic vinegar, garlic and black pepper to a gallon size zip top bag, then seal it and gently shake to blend the marinade.

-Place the steak inside the bag and lay the fresh thyme over the top.
-Seal the bag and refrigerate at least 2 hours or overnight for best flavor, turning occasionally.
+- Place the steak inside the bag, seal and refrigerate at least 2 hours or overnight for best flavor.

-Preheat the grill to medium-high heat (400-425°), lightly shake any excess marinade from the steak, season both sides with salt and place the steak on the grill closing the lid.
+- Preheat the grill to medium-high heat (400-450°), generously season with salt on both sides then place the flank steak on the preheated grill, closing the lid.